 - You don’t need to pay excessive early termination fees.

-- The new lessee gets an almost brand new vehicle on a short term contract with cheap monthly payments and no large upfront deposit.
+- The new lessee gets an almost brand new vehicle on a short term contract with cheap monthly payments, no large upfront deposit (initial rental), and potentially your lease car maintenance package if you have one.
+The lease car warranty terms will remain the same too.
+No need for them to try and get a used car lease!

 - The broker still gets money to cover the cost of depreciation.